Hearing in Luigi Mangione's state murder case sheds new light on his arrest

 NEW YORK (AP) — Minutes after police approached Luigi Mangione in a Pennsylvania McDonald's, he told an officer he didn't want to talk, according to video and testimony at a court hearing Thursday for the man charged with killing UnitedHealthcare CEO Brian Thompson.

-Although some video and accounts of police interactions with Mangione emerged earlier in this week's hearing, Thursday's session brought new glimpses of the lead-up to his Dec.
+Although some video and accounts of police interactions with Mangione emerged earlier in this week's hearing, Thursday's proceedings shed new light on the lead-up to and aftermath of his Dec.
 9, 2024, arrest in Altoona, Pennsylvania.

+Mangione, 27, appeared to follow the proceedings intently, at times leaning over the defense table to scrutinize papers or take notes.
+He briefly looked down as Altoona Police Officer Tyler Frye was asked about a strip-search of Mangione after his arrest.
+Under the department's policy, that search wasn't recorded.

-Police had been told that a customer at the McDonald's resembled the much-publicized suspect in Thompson's killing, but a pair of officers initially approached Mangione with a low-key tone, saying only that someone had said he looked “suspicious.”
+It happened after police were told that someone at the McDonald's resembled the much-publicized suspect in Thompson's killing.
+But Frye and Officer Joseph Detwiler initially approached Mangione with a low-key tone, saying only that someone had said he looked “suspicious.”
 Asked for his ID, he gave a phony New Jersey driver's license with a fake name, according to prosecutors.

-Moments later, after frisking Mangione, Officer Joseph Detwiler stepped away to communicate with dispatchers about the license, leaving rookie Officer Tyler Frye by Mangione's table.
+Moments later, after frisking Mangione, Detwiler stepped away to communicate with dispatchers about the license, leaving the rookie Frye by Mangione's table.

 Mangione answered in a low voice.
 Asked what the suspect had said, Frye testified Thursday: “It was something along the lines of: He didn’t want to talk to me at that time.”